newmatik/EsoCore/portal/README.md

 ## License

+Copyright © 2025 Newmatik.
+All rights reserved.
 Licensed under the Apache License, Version 2.0.
+See `website/docs/license.md` for details.